Entity Tracking in Language Models: Prompts

 \section{Prompts}

 Table~\ref{tab:in-context-prompts} shows the 2-shot prompts used for in-context experiments.
 Table~\ref{tab:in-context-prompts-disjoint} shows the 2-shot prompts used for the AltForms experiments, where the demonstrations contain descriptions that have lower lexical overlap with the test examples.
+Table~\ref{tab:zero-shot-prompt} shows the zero-shot prompts discussed in Appendix~\ref{app:additional-results}.
+All prompts are available at \url{https://github.com/sebschu/entity-tracking-lms}.